-The LGBT Bar is proud to be leading the effort to ban gay and trans “panic” defenses across the country.
-In 2013, The American Bar Association unanimously approved a resolution—introduced by The Bar—calling for an end to these heinous defense arguments.
-Since then, the states of California, Illinois, and Rhode Island have banned such defenses.
-Legislation is pending federally as well as in multiple states and the District of Columbia.
+The LGBT Bar is proud to be leading the effort to ban the LGBTQ+ “panic” defense across the country.
+In 2013, The American Bar Association (ABA) unanimously approved a resolution—introduced by the LGBT Bar—calling for an end to this heinous defense strategy.
+Since then, the District of Columbia and the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, New York, New Jersey, Washington, Colorado, Virginia, Vermont, Oregon, and Maryland have banned such defenses.
+Legislation is pending federally as well as in multiple states.

-The gay and trans “panic” defense is a legal strategy which asks a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s violent reaction, including murder.
-It is not a free standing defense to criminal liability, but rather a legal tactic which is used to bolster other defenses.
-When the defense is employed, the perpetrator claims that their victim’s sexual orientation or gender identity not only explains—but excuses – their loss of self-control and subsequent assault.
-By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, these defenses imply that LGBTQ+ lives are worth less than others.
+The LGBTQ+ “panic” defense strategy is a legal strategy that asks a jury to find that a victim’s sexual orientation or gender identity/expression is to blame for a defendant’s violent reaction, including murder.
+It is not a free-standing defense to criminal liability, but rather a legal tactic used to bolster other defenses.
+When a perpetrator uses an LGBTQ+ “panic” defense, they are claiming that a victim’s sexual orientation or gender identity not only explains—but excuses—a loss of self-control and the subsequent assault.
+By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, this defense implies that LGBTQ+ lives are worth less than others.

-One of the most recognized cases that employed the gay “panic” defense was that of Matthew Shepard.
-In 1998, Matthew Shepard, a 21 year old college student, was beaten to death by two men.
-The men attempted to use the gay “panic” defense to excuse their actions.
+One of the most recognized cases that employed the LGBTQ+ “panic” defense was that of Matthew Shepard.
+In 1998, Matthew Shepard, a 21-year-old college student, was beaten to death by two men.
+The men attempted to use the LGBTQ+ “panic” defense to excuse their actions.
 Despite widespread public protest, the defense is still being used today.

 How is the defense used in court?

-Traditionally, the gay/trans “panic” defense has been used in three ways to mitigate a case of murder to manslaughter or justified homicide.
+Traditionally, the LGBTQ+ “panic” defense has been used in three ways to mitigate a case of murder to manslaughter or justified homicide.

-- Defense of insanity or diminished capacity: The defendant alleges that a sexual proposition by the victim – due to their sexual orientation or gender identity – triggered a nervous breakdown in the defendant, causing a gay or transgender “panic.”
-This defense is based on an outdated psychological term, “gay panic” disorder, which was debunked by the American Psychiatric Association and removed from the DSM in 1952.
+- Defense of insanity or diminished capacity: The defendant alleges that a sexual proposition by the victim – due to their sexual orientation or gender identity – triggered a nervous breakdown in the defendant, causing an LGBTQ+ “panic.”
+This defense is based on an outdated psychological term, “gay panic disorder”, which was debunked by the American Psychiatric Association and removed from the DSM in 1973.
 Sadly, while the medical field has evolved with our increasingly just society, the legal field has yet to catch up.